 This is a one semester course.
 The result of this class is the production of the school yearbook.
 This course teaches students how to incorporate graphic design, planning, and the layout of the school yearbook.
 Students will also learn skills for marketing, advertising, and sales.

 This full-year class teaches layout and design principles for a school newspaper.
 The number of students is limited to 10-12.
 Selected students must have good writing skills and be able to work cooperatively in a small group situation.

 S.A.T.
 Prep or A.C.T.
 Prep:

 This one semester course involves the use of proven strategies to increase a student’s SAT or ACT score.
 One student increased his score by 300 points as a result of taking this class and putting forth the work It is most successful for juniors taking it second semester.
 Sophomores may take the course but may lack the math background needed to receive the full benefit of the course.

 Course Requirement: Students should have taken the S.A.T. and/or the A.C.T. before signing up for the course.
 Those personal results will be used to better prepare the student for the test.

 This course is designed to help students effectively communicate within a social and professional setting.
 They will learn the skills necessary to effectively communicate within individual, small, and large group settings.
-Students will prepare and give presentations for formal and informal presentations.
+Students will prepare and give formal and informal presentations.
 Part of the grade will come from large group presentations in the chapel with selected staff who will use a rubric to grade the presentation.
 The course is a one semester course (1/2 elective credit) and is offered both semesters.